Maui’s Road to Hana is one of the most famous (or infamous) drives in the world and in my opinion is the #1 don’t miss thing to do on Maui.

 Hana Town: You’ve made it!
 There’s not much in Hana (you might find a gift shop or two-if they’re open), but be sure to stop in Hasegawa’s General Store for a cold drink.
 Also, if you didn’t pack your lunch, I recommend the Braddah’s BBQ Hut food truck.
 You’ll find it just past Hana “town.”
 Be prepared for a line of locals and tourists alike.

-Red sand beach: Access from night in the middle of town, for me, this is THE highlight of the Road to Hana.
+Red sand beach: Accessed from right in the middle of town, for me, this is THE highlight of the Road to Hana.
 It’s tricky to find and a bit of a hike but oh so worth it.
 As you’re coming into Hana town, take a left on Hauoli road (you’ll pass a church and some tennis courts) and then turn right when the road dead ends at the Hana Community Center.
 Park along this street and walk across the open lawn of the Community Center.
 You should be able to pick up a trail through the bushes (if this sounds downright crazy to you, you might be better off to wait for people who look like they know what they’re doing to come along and follow them!).
 Whatever you decide to do, just remember that after your initial descent down to the trail, keep going to the left.
 There will be a narrow beach of rock and red sand below you and a lot of people stop here but keep going.
 You’ll know it when you see it.
 You will be floored.
 This is a true highlight of Maui, and you could be lucky enough to have it all to yourself!

 Hamoa Beach: This lovely swimmable beach just outside of Hana is the perfect place to picnic.